Skip to main content

 The QuestNav vendor dependency provides a method for getting the pose of the Quest itself.
 In order to estimate the position of the robot, we need to transform the Quest's pose to the robot's center.

 Here is an example of getting the latest pose from the Quest and transforming it to the robot pose.
-See the Setting Robot Pose section below for a more complete example of using the pose from QuestNav for robot pose estimation.
+See the Updating Drive Pose Estimator section below for a more complete example of using the pose from QuestNav for robot pose estimation.

 e.g. QuestNavSubsystem.java